Built on established formulas

 Calculate TDEE

-The calculator processes your data using the Mifflin-St Jeor, Harris-Benedict, and Katch-McArdle formulas to estimate your total daily energy expenditure.
+Your data is processed using the Mifflin-St Jeor, Harris-Benedict, and Katch-McArdle formulas to estimate your total daily energy expenditure.

 3